apota/powershell/README.md

         Pass in a US phone number in the format XXX-XXX-XXXX and this will spit out the owner of that phone.
         DISCLAIMER: The website scraped by this script for this phone may not keep an accurate database of the phone record.
-Yes, whitepages do reverse lookup, but they won't give you the name unless you pay subscribe to something
+Yes, whitepages do reverse lookup, but they won't give you the name for free.

         Usage: ./reverse_phone_lookup 800-555-1212